 Wait until you get the “verification complete” message from the Command Prompt window.
 It also lists the results of the scan and lets you know if it did find any integrity violations or if it didn’t.

-SFC /SCANNOW Command from Windows PowerShell
+How to Run SFC /SCANNOW Command From Windows PowerShell

 The Windows PowerShell is a more powerful place than the Command Prompt, but sometimes you can run the same commands from the command line.
 This is one of those times when both are possible Still if you prefer using the PowerShell, you can also do that.
 You can also do it by opening an elevated Windows PowerShell window and then type the same “sfc /scannow” command and hit the Enter key on your keyboards to begin running the scan.